9 Cool and Different Things to do in Florence, Italy

 A delightful, sensory experience you will not soon forget.
 Not only that, the 5 euro admission is a bargain.

-One room contains mammoth collections of butterflies to cuckoo clocks and all mirrored to create an infinite effect.
+One room contains mammoth collections of butterflies and cuckoo clocks mirrored to create an infinite effect.

-Traveling from room to room you’ll be discovering some hidden surprises and may even find yourself dancing before you’re through.
+Traveling from room to room, you’ll discover hidden surprises and may even find yourself dancing before you’re through.

-Lastly, before you leave the Piazza Signoria, pop into the Palazzo Vecchio, a medieval palace that is just too gorgeous inside to miss.
+Lastly, before you leave the Piazza Signoria, pop into the Palazzo Vecchio.
+This medieval palace is just too gorgeous inside to miss.

-It’s free and requires just a quick look, but the open-air courtyard in the center is magnificent.
-If you happen to duck in during the rain prepare yourself for an unexpected and pleasant surprise.
+It’s free and requires a quick look, but the open-air courtyard in the center is magnificent.
+If you duck in during the rain, prepare for an unexpected and pleasant surprise.

 Cool Things to Do in Florence